Small-group health coverage at a glance

 For a small employer that doesn’t offer group health insurance benefits, these arrangements allow the employer to reimburse employees, tax-free, for some or all of the premiums they pay for coverage purchased in the individual market, on or off-exchange.
 Note that if the coverage is purchased on-exchange, the QSEHRA doesn’t necessarily make the employee ineligible for an exchange premium subsidy, but the QSEHRA is taken into consideration for determining affordability, and the amount of the exchange subsidy is reduced by the amount that the employee receives via the QSEHRA.

-The maximum amount that an employer can reimburse via a QSEHRA in 2018 is $5,050 for a single employee’s coverage, and $10,250 for family coverage (this is indexed annually; the 2018 limits are a little higher than the limits that applied in 2017).
+The maximum amount that an employer can reimburse via a QSEHRA in 2019 is $5,150 for a single employee’s coverage, and $10,450 for family coverage (this is indexed annually; the 2019 limits are a little higher than the limits that applied in 2018, and those were higher than the initial limits that applied in 2017).
 The limits are also prorated across the year, so an employee who is hired mid-year would only be eligible for a portion of the maximum annual reimbursement.

 The IRS has published a comprehensive list of FAQs regarding QSEHRAs, which will be helpful if you’re considering this approach for your small business.